stephenmuss/django-ios-notifications/README.md

 * * *

 1. You can install with pip: `pip install django-ios-notifications`.
-2. Add `ios_notifications` to `INSTALLED_APPS` in settings file2.
+2. Add `ios_notifications` to `INSTALLED_APPS` in settings file.
-3. After installation, add `ios_notifications` to INSTALLED_APPS in Django settings file.
-4. If you want to use the API for registering devices you will need to make the appropriate changes to your urls file.
+3. If you want to use the API for registering devices you will need to make the appropriate changes to your urls file.
 	* `url(r'^ios-notifications/', include('ios_notifications.urls'))`
-5. Create required database tables.
+4. Create required database tables.
 	* `./manage.py syncdb`
 	* If using south `./manage.py migrate ios_notifications`